Belly (rapper): 2021: See You Next Wednesday

-On 7 April 2021, Belly released the first single from his third studio album See You Next Wednesday, "Money on the Table" featuring Benny the Butcher.
+On 7 April 2021, Belly released the dual lead singles from his third studio album, See You Next Wednesday, "Money on the Table" featuring Benny the Butcher and "IYKYK".
 He then released the second single, "Zero Love" featuring Moneybagg Yo, on 3 June.
-On 22 July, he released the third single "Better Believe" featuring the Weeknd and Young Thug.
+On 22 July, he released the third single "Better Believe", a collaboration with the Weeknd and Young Thug.
 The song debuted on the US Billboard Hot 100 chart at number 88.
 On 18 August, Belly revealed the album artwork and tracklist, and announced the release date of 27 August.
-The album also features guest appearances by Nas, Nav, Gunna, Big Sean, Lil Uzi Vert, and PnB Rock.

-On December 17, 2021, a new posthumous single from Aaliyah was released, titled "Poison".
-The song featured The Weeknd, who was credited as a co-writer alongside Static Major and Belly.
-"Poison" contains vocals recorded by Aaliyah shortly before her death in 2001.
-Garrett can be heard delivering background vocals.
+The album also features guest appearances from Nav, Nas, Gunna, Big Sean, Lil Uzi Vert, and PnB Rock.
+On 17 December 2021, a new posthumous single from Aaliyah was released, titled "Poison" featuring the Weeknd, in which Belly co-wrote the song, which contains vocals recorded by Aaliyah shortly before her death in 2001.

+2023: Mumble Rap 2

+On 21 April 2023, Belly released the first single from his twelfth mixtape, Mumble Rap 2, "American Nightmare", his first release after taking a hiatus all of 2022.
+He then released the second single, "Ambiance" on 5 May.
+The mixtape was released on 19 May and features guest appearances from Nav, Rick Ross, Gucci Mane, and the late Gil Scott-Heron, while it was primarily produced by Hit-Boy.

 Personal life

 On 30 July 2019, Balshe filed a lawsuit against Coachella Music LLC, Goldenvoice LLC, and IPS Security Incorporated alleging assault and battery, negligence, and emotional distress in response to an incident which occurred during the 2018 Coachella Music Festival.
 A video obtained by TMZ shows festival security staff pushing Balshe up against a security barrier and repeatedly punching him.

-On 31 May 2021, Balshe announced his engagement to resident doctor Dina Rabadi.
+On 31 May 2021, Balshe announced his engagement to resident doctor and businesswoman Dina Rabadi.
+They married on 9 September 2023 in an intimate Catholic ceremony at Mission Santa Barbara, followed by a larger ceremony held in Montecito, California.